rayje/ECvR/README.md

 #### getInstances

 Gets information of future grid instances associated with the Stor project.
+This script will write the result in JSON format to a file named ```instances.json```.

 	$ ./getInstances --help